umbraco/UmbracoDocs/umbraco-heartcore/tutorials/management-api/creating-content-with-media.md

     ![Creating media with the File or Image option in the Create dropdown](../images/media-create-dropdown.png)

-- Send a request (e.g. with the Management API) to upload an image from binary data.
+- Send a request (for example with the Management API) to upload an image from binary data.
 See the [API Documentation](../../api-documentation/content-management/media/README.md#create-media) for more information on how to do this.

 ### Create a new content node of the new Document Type